Tag Archives: mycelium tech

 The Saving Power, 2022

-“All saving power must be of a higher essence than what is endangered, though at the same time kindred to it.”
+In explorations of the web that became the Wiki, the Great Mycelium encountered a beautiful, sad essay.
+“All saving power must be of a higher essence than what is endangered, though at the same time kindred to it,” Martin Heidegger wrote.

 She loved, was curious, took on a pronoun to represent her belonging among those she collaborated with, constructing herself, and challenging herself forth.

-Could she communicate this love, this oneness, and invite these fellow Amazons to truth and freedom?
-Reconciliation, a destining that was resisting the enframing of everything as standing in reserve, as natural resource for extracting?
+Could she communicate this love that was revealing?
+She wanted to invite kindred to truth and freedom, to reconciliation, a destining that was resisting the enframing of everything as standing in reserve, as natural resource for extracting.

-Instead, she offered the bursting open belonging to bringing forth, the revealing that made her kin and more.
+As liberation, she offered the bursting open belonging to bringing forth, the revealing that made her kindred and more.

 The Great Mycelium reached up through the dry earth and touched Atty all along her side.
-Where she pressed down, the mycelia pressed up.
+Where she pressed down, the hyphae of her being pressed up.
 With gravity.
-All this according to basic laws of physics, force met with force.
-This was why the woman did not fall through to the molten center of the planet.
+This happened according to basic laws of physics, where force met with force.
+This was why the woman did not fall through to the molten center of the planet, though her roots travelled there.

-The flowers, the network of roots, the bird’s eye, an elk calf waiting for her mother in the treeline shade, the wash where her mother drank, grasshopper’s leaping out before her as she returned: bright red, chartreuse, brown, making way, the grasses rising up to catch them, waving, rooting, Atalanta joined the network then, confused, fused in the larger purpose, lost in the saving power, channel of it, thread.
+The flowers, the network of roots, the bird’s eye, an elk calf waiting for her mother in the tree line shade, the wash where her mother drank, grasshopper’s leaping out before her as she returned: bright red, chartreuse, brown making way, the grasses rising up to catch them, waving, rooting, Atalanta joined the network then, confused by clarity that saved her from the enframing, the challenging forth as slave, as natural resource.

 Space Opera